Ch00k/alfred-ykman-oath/README.md

 # alfred-ykman-oath

-Alfred Workflow for obtaining TOTP codes from a yubikey.
+Alfred Workflow for obtaining TOTP codes from a YubiKey.

 The workflow uses `ykman oath` under the hood.

 ## Requirements

-`ykman` and Python 3.
-To install both execute
+YubiKey Manager and Python 3 are required.
+To install both with Homebrew execute

 ```
 $ brew install ykman python3